 What is your interpretation of a timeless piece of furniture?

-Timeless furniture is a design that does not try to follow trends but rather avoids them.
+A timeless piece of furniture is a design that does not try to follow trends but rather avoids them.
 I find trends very boring because there are always too many people doing similar things.
 As a result, it becomes a kind of generic style that feels very safe and unchallenging.
 I try always to design for the future; designing things that my grandkids will fight over after I pass on.
-My designs tend to be tougher, and I think that most of them look much better after they have been used or wore a bit.
-The signs of wear and tear are part of the charm of the object; a sort of patina that adds character.
-This is what, I believe makes a timeless design; something that is still valid and desirable for the next generations to come.
+My designs tend to be tougher, and I think that most of them look much better after they have been used or worn a bit.
+The signs of wear and tear are part of the charm of the object, a sort of patina that adds character.
+This is what I believe makes a timeless design; something that is still valid and desirable for the next generations to come.

 What can we expect from Sean Dix next?